SAP/spartacus-docs/_pages/install/spartacussampledataaddon.md

 title: Spartacussampledataaddon AddOn
 ---

-The `spartacussampledataaddon` AddOn creates new WCMS base sites for Spartacus that share the same product catalog with the default `electronics`, `apparel`, and `powertools` sites, but with content catalogs modified specifically for Spartacus requirements.
+The `spartacussampledataaddon` AddOn creates new WCMS base sites for Spartacus that share the same product catalog with the default `electronics`, `apparel`, and `powertools` sites, but with content catalogs that have been modified specifically for Spartacus requirements.

 The following diagram demonstrates how the `Electronics-Spa` base site is created.
 The process is similar for all sample stores.